Arlington Soccer Club Select Team Tryouts

 How are players evaluated?

 Tryout evaluators will observe a player’s technical skill, tactical understanding, decision making ability, athletic qualities, and focus related to their age development.
-We follow the guidance and structure of the US Soccer Roadmaps, Player Actions ussf roadmaps.pdf and the Key qualities of a U.S Soccer player Key Qualities.
+We follow the guidance and structure of the US Soccer Roadmaps, US Soccer Player Actions and U.S Soccer player Key Qualities.
 All evaluators attend a pre-tryout season meeting which is conducted by our Director of Coaching.
 All evaluators are educated on best practices on player evaluations and what to look for when observing player performance.

-In addition to this form of evaluation during tryouts, each player receives an evaluation from their current team head coach (which has input from all coaching staff) that score is factored into the night one tryout results.
-As well as an overall score from your coach, coaches also provide a written evaluation, including game attendance, practice attendance and player conduct.
+In addition to this form of evaluation during tryouts, each player receives an evaluation from their current team head coach (which has input from all coaching staff on that team); that score is factored into the night one tryout results.
+As well as an overall score, the current head coach also provides a written evaluation of each player, including game attendance, practice attendance and player conduct.
+Those written evaluations are considered by the tryout committees together with observations and evaluations from tryout nights.

 Which grade level should players tryout for?